mhweber/website-hugo/content/page/cv.md

 ### Peer Reviewed Articles

+Thornbrugh, D.J., S.G.
+Leibowitz, R.A.
+Hill, **M.H.
+Weber**, Z.G.
+Johnson, A.R.
+Olsen, J.E.
+Floteemersch, and J.L.
+Stoddard.
+2018.
+Ecological Indicators.
+85: 1133-1148.

+Hill, Ryan A., E.W.
+Fox, S.G.
+Leibowitz, A. R. Olsen, D. J. Thornbrugh, **M.H.
+Weber**.
+2017.
+Predictive Mapping of the Biotic Condition of Conterminous-USA Rivers and Streams.
+Ecological Appllications.
+27: 2397-2415.

 Herlihy, A, J.Sifneos, G. Lomnicky, A. Nahlik, M. Kentula, T. Magee, **M. Weber** and A. Trebitz.
-In press.
+In Press.
 The response of wetland quality indicators to human disturbance indicators across the United States.
 Environmental Monitoring and Assessment.

 Fox, E.W., R.A.
 Hill, S.G.
 Leibowitz, A.R.
 Olsen, D.Thornbrugh, and **M.H.
 Weber**.
 2017.
 Assessing the accuracy and stability of variable selectioni methods for random forest modeling in ecology.
 Environmental Monitoring and Assessment.
 189(7)